Skip to main content

 To combat this, reserve IP addresses in your router’s settings pages for all the devices that commonly connect.
 This will greatly reduce the chance of such an occurrence, and has often been the answer to many user’s woes.

-After making any such changes, it’s a good idea to reboot the router and then the devices that connect to it, but from then on things should be pretty stable.
+After making any such changes, it’s a good idea to reboot the router and the devices that connect to it, but from then on things should be pretty stable.

 Not all routers have IGMP Snooping/Filtering, but if yours does, it’s a good idea to turn it on.
 This feature prevents multicast (more than one destination) data packets on the network that are not destined for Sonos devices from clogging up your speakers’ network input buffer with data it doesn’t want.
 IGMP-capable network switches can also be bought cheaply, but will only help a Sonos system using SonosNet, and should be fitted between the router and any Sonos devices wired to it.